liadko/Globle/README.md

 - pip install pyshp

 ### Server
 GlobleServer.py expects 1 command line argument, the port - for the communication with the clients.
+(port is 21567 by default)

 ### Client
-GlobleClient.py expects 2 arguments, the server ip and the chosen port.
+GlobleClient.py expects 2 arguments, the server ip and the previously chosen port.

 # How To Play
 At the start of each game the server chooses a random country.